-Annette has had the honor of working on award-winning projects with clients who are leaders in their industries, passionate about what they do, and who strive to improve our world on a global scale.
-They include Stanford University, University of San Francisco, Seattle Children’s Research Institute, Genentech, Singapore Changi Airport and even the beloved, late Bay Area Feng Shui master, Liu Ming.
+Throughout her career, she has been honored to work on award-winning interior design projects with clients who are leaders in their industries, passionate about what they do, and who strive to improve our world on a global scale.
+They include Stanford University, Seattle Children’s Research Institute, Genentech, Singapore Changi Airport and even the beloved, late Bay Area Feng Shui master, Liu Ming.